lhvy/pipes-rs/README.md

 ### Contributors

-pipes-rs is maintained by myself and [arzg](https://github.com/arzg); any other contributions via PRs are welcome!
+pipes-rs is maintained by [CookieCoder15](https://github.com/CookieCoder15) and [arzg](https://github.com/arzg); any other contributions via PRs are welcome!
 Forks and modifications are implicitly dual-licensed under Apache 2.0 OR MIT.
 Please credit the above contributers and pipes.sh when making modifications.

 ### Inspiration